 For the convenience, however, you’re giving up quite a bit more luggage space, and carrying around a stand that comes in at nearly 9 pounds.
 For my purposes, it’s not worth the tradeoff, but this portable laptop stand might be just the right fit for you.

-TriGear’s Adjustable Laptop Stand is the heaviest of the bunch, is more of a long-term travel, checked luggage option.
+TriGear’s Adjustable Laptop Stand is the heaviest of the bunch, and more of a long-term travel, checked luggage option.
 At nearly 15 pounds, and approx 18″x14″x5″, it is portable, just not something that’s ideal to toss in a backpack.
 But the price on this is awesome for the quality, with steel construction, and a height range from 3.5″ to 17.5″ lift, along with a 100 pound weight capacity.

 Overall, I do fine with the range of the Roost, but if I needed extra height or more frequently traveled with a checked bag, I’d seriously consider this fantastic laptop stand for its features and value.